choripan-systems/bleExp/README.md

 # Running the app

 **bleExp** is written in Python, so it needs a Python 3 runtime environment to work.
-If the system you are using doesn't have Python pre-installed, you can download it from [here](https://www.python.org/downloads/).
+If the system you are using doesn't have Python pre-installed, you can install it directly from the Microsoft Store (Windows 11) or download it from [here](https://www.python.org/downloads/) (Linux/macOS).
 The installation is pretty straightforward.

 The app uses [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI and [bleak](https://github.com/hbldh/bleak) for the BLE communication with the peripheral device.
 So you may need to install these modules as well.